-- 14.3.1 Acton Gardens LLP is a Joint Venture between Countryside Properties Ltd and London & Quadrant Housing Trust.
+- Acton Gardens LLP is a Joint Venture between Countryside Properties Ltd and London & Quadrant Housing Trust.
 It was set up specifically to develop the South Acton Council Estate.
-One thousand and thirty-nine homes have completed to date with a further 677 homes currently under construction.
-Acton Gardens has planning consent for 209 homes on Phase 9.4 and has recently been awarded planning consent for Phase 8.1 and 8.2 at the 17th June Planning Committee.
+One thousand five hundred and thirteen homes have completed to date with a further 412 homes currently under construction.
+In addition to Phase 7.2 planning consent, Acton Gardens also has planning consent for 336 homes on Phase 8.1 & 8.2 and is also currently undertaking planning design for a planning application for Phases 9.3, 9.5 & 9.6 with submission anticipated in July 2021.
 This is all fully funded by Acton Gardens LLP. - 14.3.2 London & Quadrant Housing Trust (L&Q) is a not for profit Registered Society under the Cooperative and Community Benefit Societies Act 2014 and is committed to providing high-quality homes with a variety of tenures. - 14.3.3 L&Q holds a net book value of assets of £12.2bn financed by £4.8bn of retained reserves, £2.0bn of Social Housing Grant and £5.4bn of long-term liabilities.
 The market value of the 95,665 properties that L&Q's owns and manages is estimated at £12.7bn.
-As a leading entity within the social housing sector which has the strongest financial and operating results, a geographical focus in London and the South East and an experienced and well-regarded management team who have a track record of delivering, their funding is primarily restricted to their ability to generate cash flow and capacity to borrow.

-- 14.3.4 Countryside Properties (UK) Ltd (CPUK Ltd) is a member of the Countryside Properties PLC group of companies who are ultimately owned by Countryside Properties PLC.
+As a leading entity within the social housing sector which has the strongest financial and operating results, a geographical focus in London and the South East and an experienced and well-regarded management team who have a track record of delivering, their funding is primarily restricted to their ability to generate cash flow and capacity to borrow. - 14.3.4 Countryside Properties (UK) Ltd (CPUK Ltd) is a member of the Countryside Properties PLC group of companies who are ultimately owned by Countryside Properties PLC.
 Countryside Properties PLC is funded by a combination of shareholder funds and bank debt comprising a revolving credit facility amounting to £300m, expiring in May 2023.
 CPUK Ltd has met the terms of its banking facilities and loan arrangements and has met all obligations to pay its creditors and employees during the past five years.
-Funding is allocated to individual projects as required with future funding obligations accurately forecast through internal capital allocation measures. - 14.3.5 The Council and Acton Gardens LLP have entered into a Principal Development Agreement ("PDA") with obligations on both parties.
+Funding is allocated to individual projects as required with future funding obligations accurately forecast through internal capital allocation measures. - 14.3.5 The Council and Acton Gardens LLP have entered into a Principal Development Agreement (PDA) with obligations on both parties.
 The PDA provides for financial viability testing for each planning phase.
-A viability test will be completed following grant of the Phase 8.1 and 8.2 planning application and ahead of a lease being granted by Ealing to Acton Gardens LLP.
-Once vacant possession has been provided the PDA obliges Acton Gardens to begin development. - 14.3.6 Delivery of Phase 8.1 and 8.2, as in the previous phases on South Acton, is being fully funded by Acton Gardens.
+A viability test will be completed following grant of the Phase 7.2 planning application and ahead of a lease being granted by Ealing to Acton Gardens LLP.
+Once vacant possession has been provided the PDA obliges Acton Gardens to begin development.

+14.3.6 Delivery of Phase 7.2, as in the previous phases on South Acton, is being fully funded by Acton Gardens.